 - Social: purposefully excluding someone, spreading rumours about them or purposefully isolating them

 - Sexual: unwanted physical contact or sexually abusive comments

-- Homophobic: because of, or focussing on the issue of sexuality
+- Homophobic: because of, or focusing on the issue of sexuality

 Bullying may be related to:

 - Home circumstances, including young carers and poverty